Criscraft/Oriented_Dashes_Classification_Dataset/README.md

     conda activate myenv
     ```

-3. Install PyTorch and other dependencies:
+3. Install PyTorch and other dependencies.
+For more details, see the [Pytorch](https://pytorch.org/) website.
     ```bash
-    conda install pytorch matplotlib
+    conda install torch matplotlib
     ```

 4. Clone the repository: